meilisearch/specifications/text/0089-tenant-token.md

 ![](https://i.imgur.com/J4jVe1n.png)

 Let's say that `Mark` is a developer for a SaaS platform.
-He would like to ensure that an end-user can only access their documents at search time. **His database contains many users and he hopes to have many more in the future.**
+He would like to ensure that end-user can only access their documents at search time. **His database contains many users and he hopes to have many more in the future.**

 When a user registers, the backend code generates a `Tenant token` specifically for that end-user so they can only access their documents.